-The FASB issued Accounting Standards Update (ASU) 2016-14, Presentation of Financial Statements of Not-for-Profit Entities, in August 2016.
+The FASB issued Accounting Standards Update (ASU) No. 2016-14, Presentation of Financial Statements of Not-for-Profit Entities, in August 2016.
 ASU 2016-14 changes how not-for-profit entities report net asset classes and expenses and disclose liquidity and availability of financial assets in their financial statements.
-The new standard permits early adoption and is effective for annual reporting periods beginning after December 15, 2017.
-The Foundation will implement the provisions of ASU 2016-14 as of July 1, 2018.
+The Foundation implemented the provisions of ASU 2016-14 during the year ended June 30, 2019.
+As a result of the adoption of this ASU, certain prior year amounts have been reclassified.